zhiminglim/airy-waypoints/README.md

 As I have been learning Javascript in my spare time, I decided to use that knowledge to build a stand-alone web service with **Node.js** and **Express**, and then call the APIs in my personal website to display the JSON data in a user friendly manner.

-*Side note: There was no particular reason choosing Javascript over Java for this web service in terms of performance (this is a whole separate topic on its own).
-It was simply because I have been building web services with Javascript in my spare time* 😆
+*Side note: There was no particular reason choosing Javascript over Java for this web service in terms of performance.
+It was simply because I have been building web apps with Javascript in my spare time and found it faster to set up.* 😆

 <br />